savaki/par/README.md

 ## Example - Find the weather in 3 cities with a concurrency of 2 and timeout of 250ms

 Now let's suppose we can't afford 3 concurrent calls with this service provide and we need to drop down to two.
-We still want to provide a responsive service to our users, so let's set an upper bound on how long the call can take via ```.MergeWithContext(ctx)```  the excellent [context](http://blog.golang.org/context) library is courtesy of Google.
+We still want to provide a responsive service to our users, so let's set an upper bound on how long the call can take via ```.DoWithContext(ctx)```  the excellent [context](http://blog.golang.org/context) library is courtesy of Google.

 ```
 	resolver := par.Requests(requests).WithConcurrency(2)
 	ctx, cancel := context.WithTimeout(context.Background(), 250*time.Millisecond)
 	defer cancel()
-	err := resolver.MergeWithContext(ctx)
+	err := resolver.DoWithContext(ctx)
 ```

 ### Result